-Kinds of Material for Circulation Loan Period Overdue Fines General Reference Books Not for Check-Out N/A (e.g. encyclopedias, dictionaries, atlases, books in sets and the likes) General Circulation Books Undergraduate Students: three books for 3-7 Days Php10.00 / day (excluding Saturdays, Graduate Studies Students: three books one week Sundays and Holidays) Teaching and Non-Teaching Staff: three books for 4 months subject to renewal if not in demand Reserve Books 1 book for Overnight Use Php 10.00 / day Php 2.00 / appointed hour Php 1.00 / succeeding hour (excluding Saturdays, Sundays, and Holidays) Filipiniana Books 1 book for Overnight Use Php 10.00 / day Php 2.00 / appointed hour Php 1.00 /succeeding hour (excluding Saturdays, Sundays and Holidays) Fiction Books 2 fiction books for 1 week Php10.00 / day (excluding Saturdays, Sundays and Holidays) Theses / Dissertations Collection Not for Check-Out N/A Serials, maps and globes Can be charged-out only when the faculty needs them for classroom instruction.
+Kinds of Material for Circulation Loan Period Overdue Fines General Reference Books Not for Check-Out N/A (e.g. encyclopedias, dictionaries, atlases, books in sets and the likes) General Circulation Books Undergraduate Students: three books for 3-7 Days Php10.00 / day (excluding Saturdays, Sundays and Holidays) Graduate Studies Students: three books one week Teaching and Non- Teaching Staff: three books for 4 months subject to renewal if not in demand Reserve Books 1 book for Overnight Use Php 10.00 / day Php 2.00 / appointed hour Php 1.00 / succeeding hour (excluding Saturdays, Sundays, and Holidays) Filipiniana Books 1 book for Overnight Php 10.00 / day Use Php 2.00 / appointed hour Php 1.00 /succeeding hour

+Kinds of Material for Circulation Loan Period Overdue Fines (excluding Saturdays, Sundays and Holidays) Fiction Books 2 fiction books for 1 week Php10.00 / day (excluding Saturdays, Sundays and Holidays) Theses / Dissertations Collection Not for Check-Out N/A Serials, maps and globes Can be charged-out only when the faculty needs them for classroom instruction.
 Materials have to be returned right after the class.
 N/A Audiovisual Materials Can be charged-out only when the faculty needs them for classroom instruction.
-Materials N/A
+Materials have to be returned right after the class.
+N/A